awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 ### To create the AWS WAF table<a name="to-create-the-waf-table"></a>

 1. Copy and paste the following DDL statement into the Athena console\.
 Modify the `LOCATION` for the Amazon S3 bucket that stores your logs\.
+For information about individual log fields, see [Log Fields](https://docs.aws.amazon.com/waf/latest/developerguide/logging-fields.html) in the *AWS WAF Developer Guide*\.

    This query uses the [OpenX JSON SerDe](json-serde.md#openx-json-serde)\.
 The table format and the SerDe are suggested by the AWS Glue crawler when it analyzes AWS WAF logs\.
 **Note**